hanswillem/blender_add-on_storyboard/README.md

 Creates a camera, sets the viewport display to *Only Render* and *World Background*.

 ### Open Folder
-Opens the folder where the blendile is saved in the finder.
+Opens the folder where the blendfile is saved in the finder.

 ### Images - Export All
 Exports the images to the folder where the blendfile is saved.